JimmyHas/data-analysis-agent/README.md

 ## Example Queries
 - "List all tables in the dataset."
-- "Segment customers by frequency and spend."
+- "Group customers into tiers based on total spend."
-- "Analyze seasonality in weekly orders for the last 2 years."
+- "Detect trend analysis on orders."
 - "Get columns and types for orders table."

 ## How it Works